Outlet EventEnds Jan. 19. Limited quantities. No rainchecks.Shop now

 • Ventilating fans

 Many smart home products are ENERGY STAR certified, so you’ll also easily find what you’re looking for if you decide to learn how to use technology to save energy in your home.
-Smart home products are perfect companions for appliances like an ENERGY STAR rated cooling or heating system, since smart technology helps reduce energy consumption even more.
+Products like smart thermostats are the perfect companion for appliances like an ENERGY STAR rated cooling or heating system, since smart technology helps reduce energy consumption even more.